Bingchao-Zhao/Triple_U-net/README.md

 The MoNuSeg dataset as used in our paper was pbuliced in: A Dataset and a Technique for Generalized Nuclear Segmentation for Computational Pathology

-The CoNSeP dataset as used in our paper was pbuliced in:  Methods for segmentation and classification of digital microscopy tissue images
+The CPM-17 dataset as used in our paper was pbuliced in:  Methods for segmentation and classification of digital microscopy tissue images

 ##  Triple U-net